Raoua Tlili: Career

 At the 2016 Summer Olympics she managed to win gold medals in both here events, firstly she won in the F41 shot put throwing a distance of 10.19 meters winning by 1.80 meters, then six days later she throw a new world record distance of 33.38 meters to win the F40/F41 discus gold medal.

+At the delayed 2020 Summer Paralympics, held in Tokyo, Tlili won gold in both the shot put and discus events.

+At the 2024 Summer Paralympics, held in Paris, Tlili won her fifth consecutive gold medal in the shot put, with a throw of 10.40 metres.
+She also won gold in the discus throw, taking her tally to seven Paralympic gold medals.

 In between the Summer Olympics her success continued at the IPC Athletics World Championships, with gold medals in the F40/F41 shot put in 2011 and 2015, and in the F40/F41 discus she won gold in 2013 and 2015 with a silver medal in 2011.
 In 2019, she won the gold medal in the women's shot put F41 event at the 2019 World Para Athletics Championships.

 IPC Records

 As of October 2016, Tlili is the owner of IPC world records of 33.38 meters in the discus category F41, which is also the Paralympic record, and she is also the Paralympic record holder in the F41 shot put with 10.19, she also holds the IPC Athletics World Championships records in shot put and discus, she set them both at the 2015 IPC Athletics World Championships.